 - The Four Seasons Hotel Istanbul at the Bosphorus: This five-star hotel offers spacious accommodations, an on-site pool, and a kids’ club and is just a short walk from many of Istanbul’s top sights like the Hagia Sophia and Blue Mosque

-If you’re on a budget, plenty of great-value hotels in Istanbul are perfect for families.:
+If you’re on a budget, plenty of great-value hotels in Istanbul are perfect for families like these:

 - The Pera Palace Hotel is a historic hotel that has been renovated to offer modern amenities while maintaining its old-world charm.
 The hotel is in the Pera district of Istanbul, just a short walk from the famous Istiklal Street